-The Cameron Gold Project covers an area of 49,574 hectares in northern Ontario and comprises 24 patented claims, 1,790 mining claims, 4 mining leases, and 7 Licenses of Occupation.
+The Cameron Gold Project covers an area of 49,574 Ha in northern Ontario and comprises 24 patented claims, 1,790 mining claims, 4 mining leases, and 7 Licenses of Occupation.
 The Cameron Gold Project deposit is a greenstone-hosted gold deposit and the mineralization is mainly hosted in mafic volcanic rocks within a northwest trending shear zone (Cameron Lake Shear Zone) which dips steeply to the northeast.
 A technical report for the Cameron Gold Project titled "Technical Report on the Cameron Gold Deposit, Ontario, Canada" and dated January 17, 2017, was prepared by Optiro Pty Limited in accordance with NI 43-101 and is available under the Company's SEDAR profile at www.sedar.com.
-There is year-round road access to the property from the nearby highway and power lines within 20 km.
+The project benefits from excellent infrastructure with year-round highway access, a functioning camp, a powerline within 20 km and is 88 km from New Gold's Rainy River gold mine.